Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Is there a Hexagon AEON review?

-No independent third-party review of AEON exists as of March 2026.
-The robot has only been deployed in controlled enterprise pilot environments (BMW Leipzig, Schaeffler, Pilatus) and has not been made available for hands-on independent evaluation.
-Available information comes from Hexagon's official materials, NVIDIA's blog coverage, BMW's press release, and coverage from publications including The Robot Report, The Next Web, and Aerospace Testing International.
+No independent third-party review of AEON exists as of May 2026.
+The robot has been deployed in enterprise environments (BMW Leipzig, Schaeffler factories, Pilatus) but has not been made available for hands-on independent evaluation.
+Available information comes from Hexagon's official materials, NVIDIA's blog coverage, BMW's press release, the Schaeffler partnership announcement, and coverage from The Robot Report, The Next Web, BMWBLOG, and Aerospace Testing International.
 BotInfo will update this page as independent evaluation data becomes available.
 For humanoids with extensive independent review coverage, see the Unitree G1 and H2 analyses.

 What We Like

 Corporate backing that changes the equation.
-Hexagon AB's ~$28.5B market cap, €5.4B annual revenue, and 24,800 employees across 50 countries mean AEON will not die from lack of funding.
+Hexagon AB's ~$28.5B market cap, €5.4B annual revenue, and 24,800 employees mean AEON will not die from lack of funding.
 This is a genuinely different situation than the venture-backed humanoid companies that dominate the space.
-Hexagon can absorb years of R&D losses while iterating toward commercial viability.

-Sensor suite is genuinely differentiated.
-22 sensors, 12 cameras, LiDAR, depth, IR, force/torque — this is what happens when a metrology company builds a humanoid.
-The reality capture and digital twin workflow (scan → RCS → Omniverse → OpenUSD) is not an afterthought; it is the primary business case.
-No competitor offers this level of integrated sensing for industrial environments.
+Sensor suite remains genuinely differentiated.
+22 sensors, 12 cameras, LiDAR, depth, IR, force/torque — and now the Microsoft partnership adds one-shot imitation learning and real-time defect detection.
+The reality capture and digital twin workflow is not an afterthought; it is the primary business case.

 What Concerns Us

 No public pricing signals.
-The absence of any pricing information — even a ballpark range — makes it impossible for institutional buyers to evaluate AEON against alternatives.
-This is appropriate for an enterprise pilot phase but creates a competitive disadvantage against Unitree and AGIBOT, which publish prices and ship product.
+The absence of any pricing information makes it impossible for institutional buyers outside Hexagon's partnership network to evaluate AEON against alternatives.
+Unitree and AGIBOT publish prices and ship product.

 No consumer or research availability.
 Researchers, universities, and smaller companies cannot access AEON.
 This limits the developer ecosystem and training data flywheel that competitors like Unitree and AGIBOT are building through broad distribution.